-Traditionally the context for introductory biology labs is the exploration of a biological concept (metabolism, cell division etc.) which from the student’s perspective can be quite abstract.
-In inquiry-based labs it is instead observations and questions, which are sometimes centered on issues that are relevant to students’ personal or civic lives that initiate and set the context for the lab exploration.
-This is because research in science education has revealed that students are more engaged in their own learning when there is an initial context which is centered on student interests and experiences.
-In inquiry-based labs, students also practice making critical decisions about hypotheses, predictions and the design/execution of the experiment.
-This “student-centered”, rather than solely “concept-centered” focus fosters deeper student interest and investment in the outcomes, and helps students to more fully appreciate the creative aspects of science and understand how design decisions can influence the validity of their findings.
+Traditionally, the context for introductory biology labs is the exploration of a biological concept (metabolism, cell division, etc.), which from the student’s perspective can be quite abstract.
+In inquiry-based labs, it is instead observations and questions, which are sometimes centered on issues that are relevant to students’ personal or civic lives, that initiate and set the context for lab exploration.
+This is because research in science education has revealed that students are more engaged in their own learning when there is an initial context centered on student interests and experiences.
+In inquiry-based labs, students also practice making critical decisions about hypotheses, predictions, and the design and execution of the experiment.
+This “student-centered” focus—rather than solely a “concept-centered” focus—fosters deeper student interest and investment in the outcomes, and helps students to more fully appreciate the creative aspects of science and understand how design decisions can influence the validity of their findings.

-The Discovering Biological Science labs, developed by Dr. John Peters and Dr. Brian Scholtens weave together a series of labs which explore important introductory biology concepts, while providing students with experiences that lead them to understand and appreciate the collaborative, creative and dynamic nature of scientific.
+The Discovering Biological Science labs, developed by Dr. John Peters and Dr. Brian Scholtens, weave together a series of labs that explore important introductory biology concepts while providing students with experiences that lead them to understand and appreciate the collaborative, creative, and dynamic nature of science.
 There are two different introductory biology lab manuals that can be adopted as is, or instructors can select individual labs for building a customized lab solution.
-The series of inquiry-based biology labs are suitable for both majors and non-majors courses and are available for preview and adoption through Hayden-McNeil of Macmillan Learning.
+The series of inquiry-based biology labs are suitable for both major and non-major courses and are available for preview and adoption through Hayden-McNeil of Macmillan Learning.

 Discovering Biological Science 1 Lab Manual Experiments

-- Termite Trails: Exploring Scientific Inquiry - This lab sets the tone for the student-directed and inquiry-based nature of the lab experience.
-Students observe termite behaviors and then pose hypotheses explaining an observation and then design an experiment to test their hypothesis.
-The lab reveals students conceptions of scientific exploration and provides explicit feedback and opportunities to refine their conceptions.
+- Termite Trails: Exploring Scientific Inquiry—This lab sets the tone for the student-directed and inquiry-based nature of the lab experience.
+Students observe termite behaviors, pose hypotheses explaining an observation, and design an experiment to test their hypotheses.
+The lab reveals the students' conceptions of scientific exploration and provides explicit feedback and opportunities to refine their conceptions.

-What’s Alive? - This case-based “practicing-inquiry” lab challenges students’ conceptions of what it means to be alive.
-Students then design and conduct and experiment to test for signs of metabolism in something which students are unsure as to whether or not it is alive.
+What’s Alive?—This case-based, “practicing-inquiry” lab challenges students’ conceptions of what it means to be alive.
+Students then design and conduct an experiment to test for signs of metabolism in something that students are unsure as to whether or not it is alive.

-- Exploring Osmosis & Diffusion - This lab begins by exposing students to people who died from hyponatremia (excessive water consumption) and has students testing hypotheses about water and solute movement across simulated cell membranes (dialysis tubing) to understand and devise proper treatments for a person experiencing hyponatremia.
+- Exploring Osmosis and Diffusion—This lab begins by exposing students to people who died from hyponatremia (excessive water consumption) and has students testing hypotheses about water and solute movement across simulated cell membranes (dialysis tubing) to understand and devise proper treatments for a person experiencing hyponatremia.

-- Exploring Plant Metabolism - Students going outside to explore the interrelations between photosynthesis and cellular respiration in the leaves of plants by exploring the uptake/release of CO2.
+- Exploring Plant Metabolism—Students go outside to explore the interrelations between photosynthesis and cellular respiration in the leaves of plants by exploring the uptake and release of CO2.

-- Exploring the Genetics of Eye Color in Fruit Flies (Drosophila melanogaster) - This multi-week guided-inquiry has students establish fly cultures, conduct crosses and extract eye pigments to understand the genetics and molecular biology of how eye color determined in fruit flies.
+- Exploring the Genetics of Eye Color in Fruit Flies (Drosophila melanogaster)—This multi-week, guided inquiry has students establishing fly cultures, conducting crosses, and extracting eye pigments to understand the genetics and molecular biology of how eye color is determined in fruit flies.

-Discovering the Genetics & Molecular Biology of Sickle Cell Anemia – In this case-based inquiry students are confronted with an African couple who is trying to decide whether or not to have another child after the father’s first child inherited sickle cell anemia.
-Students explore the genetics/molecular biology sickle cell anemia using simulated protein electrophoresis and its relationship to the evolution of resistance to malaria to help this couple make a decision.
+Discovering the Genetics and Molecular Biology of Sickle Cell Anemia—In this case-based inquiry students are confronted with an African couple who is trying to decide whether or not to have another child after the father’s first child inherited sickle cell anemia.
+Students explore the genetics and molecular biology of sickle cell anemia using simulated protein electrophoresis and its relationship to the evolution of resistance to malaria to help this couple make a decision.

 Discovering Biological Science 2 Lab Manual Experiments

-- Exploring Water and Nutrient Transport in Plants – Students test their own hypothesis about how environmental factors might affect transpiration rate in stem/leaf cuttings.
+- Exploring Water and Nutrient Transport in Plants—Students test their own hypothesis about how environmental factors might affect transpiration rate in stem and leaf cuttings.

-- Exploring Animal Circulation 1 - This lab had students initially making careful observations of mammalian heart structure.
-Student then pose hypotheses about heart how the heart pumps blood, which they then test by measuring the heart’s electrical activity (EKG); heart sounds and pressure during the heart cycle.
+- Exploring Animal Circulation 1—In this lab, students initially make careful observations of mammalian heart structure.
+Student then pose hypotheses about how the heart pumps blood, which they then test by measuring the heart’s electrical activity (EKG), sounds, and blood pressure during the heart cycle.

-- Independent Team Projects Labs – This lab has teams honing their scientific process skills by conceiving of, developing, and executing an investigation of their own design.
-Compared to the other independent projects lab we developed, this lab affords students more flexibility in terms of the topic they are interested in exploring as students can explore questions related to prior lab explorations
+- Independent Team Projects Labs—This lab has teams honing their scientific process skills by conceiving of, developing, and executing an investigation of their own design.
+Compared to the other independent projects lab we've developed, this lab affords students more flexibility in terms of the topic they are interested in exploring as students can explore questions related to prior lab explorations.

-- SimPredator-Prey: Exploring the Ecology of Invasive Species - In this case study based lab begins at a public hearing in which several proposals are being put forth by various stakeholders to control the spread of this invasive species of fish.
+- SimPredator-Prey: Exploring the Ecology of Invasive Species—This case study—based lab begins at a public hearing in which several proposals are being put forth by various stakeholders to control the spread of this invasive species of fish.
 The case then leads students to explore the effect of an invasive species and the implications of using biocontrol agents through a fun, hands‐on simulation.

 About the Authors:

-To learn more about these inquiry- based biology labs, please click on link for “contact us” and complete the form.
+To learn more about these inquiry-based biology labs, please click on the “contact us” link and complete the form.
 A Hayden-McNeil representative will be in touch to discuss your unique program needs.